Convergence Rates of Variational Posterior Distributions: Introduction

-\paragraph{Organization.} The rest of the paper is organized as follows.
+\paragraph{Organization} The rest of the paper is organized as follows.
 In Section \ref{sec:method}, we formulate the problem and introduce the general conditions that characterize convergence rates of variational posteriors.
 This section also includes results for the mean-field variational class, where the variational approximation error can be explicitly analyzed.
 In Section \ref{sec:application}, we apply our general theory to three examples that use three different variational classes.
-Then, in Section \ref{sec:var-con}, for a general class of prior distributions and variational sets, we propose corresponding prior mass conditions that lead to automatic control of the variational approximation error.
-In Section \ref{sec:discussion}, we discuss the relation between variational Bayes and empirical Bayes through an example of Gaussian sequence model.
-We also discuss possible situations where variational posterior outperforms the true one in that section.
-Finally, in Section \ref{sec:proof}, we give all the proofs of the paper.
+Then, in Section \ref{sec:var-con}, for a general class of prior distributions and a mean-field class under a model selection setting, we propose a new prior mass condition that leads to an automatic control of the variational approximation error.
+In Section \ref{sec:discussion}, we discuss the relation between variational Bayes and empirical Bayes.
+We also discuss possible situations where the variational posterior outperforms the true posterior in this section.
+An extension of the main results under model misspecification is also discussed in Section \ref{sec:discussion}.
+All the proofs will be given in the Appendix.